Last Updated on February 12, 2024 by Louise Carter

 Contrary to what you may expect, dry eyes produce more tears than usual because the tear glands go into overdrive.
 Consequently, they attempt to moisten the eyes more than usual.

 Dry eyes can be caused by many environmental factors, such as wearing contact lenses during the day or sleeping in a particularly dusty bedroom.

 How Can I Tell What’s Wrong?

-Next up, you should think about recording yourself while you sleep.
-This might sound odd, but if you sleep without a partner, it’s the only way to identify whether you’re repeatedly waking from nightmares, dreams or night terrors over the course of a night’s sleep.
+Consider recording yourself while you sleep to identify whether you’re repeatedly waking from nightmares, dreams, or night terrors.
 Try it for a few nights and see what you find.
-You might also notice that you talk in your sleep, which could give you some more clues.

-Last but not least, you should consider talking with a physician.
-A doctor will be able to quiz you on other symptoms of conditions like depression, stress, and anxiety.
-They can take blood tests too, to identify hormonal changes.
-Alternatively, they might bring you in for sleep tests.
-These involve sleeping overnight at the hospital.
-The doctors monitor your heart rate and brain activity.
-They can then use this data to make a diagnosis.
+A doctor can quiz you on other symptoms or perform a blood test to identify hormonal changes.
+Alternatively, they may invite you for sleep tests, which involve sleeping overnight at the hospital, where doctors monitor your heart rate and brain activity.